-Call Risk - Clients may be subject to the risk that an issuer will exercise its right to pay principal on a debt obligation (such as a convertible security) that is held by the client earlier than expected.
+Call Risk - Clients may be subject to the risk that an issuer will exercise its right to pay principal on a client-held debt obligation (such as a convertible security) earlier than expected.
 This may happen when there is a decline in interest rates.
 Under these circumstances, the client may be unable to recoup all of its initial investment and may also suffer from having to reinvest in lower-yielding securities.